djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 ## Conclusion

-Using the previously introduced algorithms a two strings edit distance can be calculated in a way that the weight of each change varies depending on the position of the changed characters.
+Using the previously introduced algorithms two strings edit distance can be calculated in a way that the weight of each change varies depending on the position of the changed characters.
 This can be useful for comparing company names, postal addresses or news titles where a match at the start of the string is more important than the match at the end.
 Unlike the Jaro-Winkler distance, this calculation does not need a matching prefix of the two strings.